-Escaping for a weekend away camping is always a fun time, but with winter chill setting in, your flimsy two-man tent and Kathmandu puffer jacket just won't cut it in the cold Victorian countryside.
-It's time to upgrade from the roughness of camping and enjoy the added comforts of Victoria's best glamping experiences.
+Escaping for a weekend away camping is always a fun time, but with winter chill setting in, your flimsy two-man tent and Kathmandu puffer jacket just won’t cut it in the cold Victorian countryside.
+It’s time to upgrade from the roughness of camping and enjoy the added comforts on offer at the best glamping offerings in Victoria.

 This new wave of luxury accommodation has taken Australia by storm of late, giving you the opportunity to camp out in the sticks and get back to nature while still having access to all the creature comforts of a modern hotel.
 While Australia has plenty of crackers, Victoria might just have some of the best, with our favourites listed below.

 Traversing the Great Ocean Road and discovering the 12 Apostles is an Aussie pilgrimage, so if you’ve got the time, why not stop off and really take in this natural wonder and spend the night in one of Pebble Point’s awesome glamping tents.

 The bush retreat is situated a stone’s throw from three national parks, with the ocean just a few hundred metres away.
 Each of the six tents comes with a king-sized bed, private en suite and a fully equipped kitchen.
 Relax and enjoy the views or try walking part of the 100km Great Ocean Walk.

 Cosy Tents, Daylesford